dtgz-sudo/NPI-HGNN/README.md

-# RPI-HGNN
+# NPI-HGNN

-RPI-HGNN is proposed based on the link prediction idea of "extracting closed subgraphs + graph classification", and is a heterogeneous information network embedding method for accurately predicting potential RPIs.
-RPI-HGNN mainly includes five parts: negative sample generation, closed subgraph extraction, node feature representation, graph representa-tion, and RPI prediction.
+NPI-HGNN is proposed based on the link prediction idea of "extracting closed subgraphs + graph classification", and is a heterogeneous information network embedding method for accurately predicting potential NPIs.
+NPI-HGNN mainly includes five parts: negative sample generation, closed subgraph extraction, node feature representation, graph representa-tion, and NPI prediction.

     Note: The dependent library and version information are in requirements.txt